Albert Pietrycha

 supercell thunderstorms, hurricanes, convective initiation, snow bands, etc,).
 While in college I was a principle, co-principle investigator, or

 I’ve also chaired several sessions at various American Meteorology Society conferences, and an invited lecturer at several universities and colloquiums.
+I'm also a member of the

 Visit my research and publications pages to view a portion of my interests.